 Impact

 The flaw is a race condition in the Linux kernel’s power management runtime code that allows a dangling parent device pointer to be dereferenced after the parent has been freed, resulting in a use‑after‑free error.
-This can cause a kernel BUG, a panic and potential loss of system availability or local privilege escalation if an attacker can trigger the condition.
-The weakness is identified as a classic use‑after‑free race and is listed as CWE-364.
+This can cause a kernel BUG, a panic and potential loss of system availability.
+Based on the description, it is inferred that a local attacker might be able to trigger the condition to gain elevated privileges, though this has not been confirmed.
+The weakness is identified as a classic use‑after‑free race and is listed as CWE-364 and CWE-362.

 Affected Systems